htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     negotiation expressions rank the same.
 For example, if the job has no preference, it is usually preferable to preempt a job with a small ``ImageSize`` instead of a job with a large ``ImageSize``.
-The default value first considers the user’s priority and chooses the user with the worst priority.
+The default value first considers the user's priority and chooses the user with the worst priority.
 Then, among the running jobs of that user, it chooses the job with the least accumulated run time: